hyw208/poetry102/README.md

 3. Use pyenv & poetry for python installation/management
 4. Use poetry for build and publish
 5. Use python 3.12.7, pytest, coverage, flake8, mypy, black

+# To install and use
+1. <TBD>

+# To develop
+1. Install pyenv & poetry (with brew on mac)
+2. In mac terminal, clone this poetry102 and open vscode, 'code poetry102'
+3. Open vscode terminal and run cmd 'poetry env use 3.12.7' (** this create empty .venv under poetry102 folder **)
+4. Run 'poetry install' to populate .venv with required dependencies, build and install code
+5. To verify, run 'poetry run pip list' to see eg. pytest, coverage are installed properly
+6. Now run src/poetry102/xyz.py with poetry script xyz, run 'poetry install' then 'poetry run xyz' (it's a bit flaky, retry if needed)
+7. When you see xyz as output, it's all set to start development

 # Installation and running
 1. make test
 2. cd test